jwestgard/aws-archiver/README.md

 Command-line preservation archiving tool for S3

 ## Purpose
-The aws-archiver tool is intended to facilitate deposit of assets to Amazon S3 storage while ensuring end-to-end asset fixity and the creation of a auditable deposit records.
+The aws-archiver tool is intended to facilitate deposit of assets to Amazon S3 storage while ensuring end-to-end asset fixity and the creation of auditable deposit records.

 ## Installation
 To install the tool for system-wide access, the recommended method is via pip: